Diagnostics, model selection, troubleshooting

 objects as input.
 Instead, if given a single demografr ABC

-object (generated by the function run_abc()
+object (generated by the function run_abc()), it performs

 ABC cross-validation which we can use to gauge the accuracy of ABC and